Eclipse (DVD brand)

 Eclipse is a brand for a line of DVD film series released by The Criterion Collection.
 It debuted on March 27, 2007.

 The brand was created to produce budget-priced, high-quality DVD editions of hard-to-find films.
-The DVDs are released in boxed sets that have contained between two and seven films, and focus on a specific director, film studio, genre, or theme.
+The DVDs are released in boxed sets that contain between two and seven films and focus on a specific director, film studio, genre, or theme.
 Typically, they are released monthly.
 In order to keep prices low, the films do not receive the same degree of remastering or any of the special features generally associated with Criterion Collection titles.
-When Criterion announced that all of their future releases would be in dual format (DVD + Blu-ray) they specifically said that Eclipse was meant to be available in a cheaper form and thus would continue to be on DVD only.
+When Criterion announced that all of their future releases would be in dual format (DVD + Blu-ray), they specifically said that Eclipse was meant to be available in a cheaper form and thus would continue to be on DVD only.

 History

 Eclipse was conceived of as a possible subsidiary label for cult films.

+In 2025, Criterion announced that the line would be relaunched for Blu-Ray, with their first title being Abbas Kiarostami: Early Shorts and Features.